nanozoo/wf_prepare_submission_dammit/.github/ISSUE_TEMPLATE/feature-request-new-template.md

 ---
-name: Feature request new template
+name: Request new upload template
 about: Suggest an new template for automatation
 title: ''
 labels: enhancement